Best antivirus software of 2023

 The VPN it comes with encrypts your online traffic so you can browse the web without worrying about your data getting leaked.
 Unfortunately, it has a limit of 200 MB per day and you have to pay an additional fee to increase it.

-3. Norton – Most budget-friendly antivirus of 2023
+3. Norton – Affordable and feature-packed antivirus

 Norton